TexasSure - Consumer Information Page

 TexasSure users include the DPS, sheriffs, local police, and vehicle registration offices.
 These users obtain accurate and timely insurance information on a given vehicle promptly upon request.
 For example, law enforcement officers can electronically confirm whether or not a registered vehicle has insurance coverage in effect.

 There are approximately 4 million registered passenger vehicles that are potentially uninsured.
-Beginning June 14, 2010, TexasSure began sending notices to the registered owners of these vehicles.
-Recipients are provided with the vehicle registration information on file and specific guidance to help them correct the situation.
-A customer call center is available for assistance.
-Click here for a sample of the Uninsured Notice.
+On June 14, 2010, TexasSure began sending Uninsured Notices to the registered owners of these vehicles.
+The notice provides registered owners with the Texas vehicle registration information on file and specific guidance to help correct the situation.
+For assistance, registered owners receiving a notice should contact the customer call center toll-free number located on the Uninsured Notice.

 To learn more about TexasSure, please visit www.TexasSure.com